 The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2 (pupils scoring a scaled score of 99 or below).

 In 2018-2019 Trinity Academy New Bridge was allocated £3,385.00.
 In 2019-2020 we estimate the school will again receive £3,385.00.

 How we plan to spend our allocation in 2019-20

 The impact of the 2018-19 spending has been a high proportion of targeted students making age-related progress.
 In 2019-20 we will build on this success by continuing these effective strategies.

 How we spent our allocation in 2018-19:

-A higher proportion of learners who were eligible for the Catch-Up premium achieved progress when compared to the whole school population.
+A higher proportion of students who were eligible for the Catch Up premium achieved age expected progress when compared the whole school population.

 |Catch up students achieving rapid or age-related progress during Year 7||100%||75%|

 Pupils that are still not working within their age related expectations will continue to be closely monitored and further support will be provided where necessary.